idvorkin/idvorkin.github.io/about.md

 ### Are there keyboard shortcuts?

 Of course!
 Press ? to see them.
 Mobile browsers don't support keyboard shortcuts though.

+### How do I get in touch?

+I love knowing smart, resiliant, positive people.
+Connect and message me on [Linked In](/linkedin).

 ### How can I support you?